Donna Andrews (author)

 Donna Andrews is an American mystery fiction writer of two award-winning amateur sleuth series.

 Early life and education

 Andrews was born in Yorktown, Virginia (the setting of her Meg Langslow series) and studied English and drama at the University of Virginia.

 Career

 Her first book, Murder with Peacocks (1999), introduced Meg Langslow, a blacksmith from Yorktown, Virginia.
 It won the St. Martin's Minotaur Best First Traditional Mystery contest, the Agatha, Anthony, Barry, and Romantic Times Reviewers' Choice awards for best first novel, and the Lefty award for funniest mystery of 1999.
 The first novel in the Turing Hopper series, You've Got Murder (2002), debuted a highly unusual sleuth, an artificial intelligence (AI) personality who becomes sentient.
 It won the Agatha Award for best mystery that year.
+In 2026, The Mystery Writers of America named her a Grand Master.

 Personal life

 Donna Andrews lives and works in Reston, Virginia.